bennykn8/Austin-Music-Gigs-Predictor/README.md

 # Austin-Music-Gigs-Predictor

 This project evaluates different models to predict the number of paid monthly gigs Austin musicians receive.
-We evalaute the performance of 2 KNN models:
+Using a 5-fold cross-validation, we evalaute the performance of 2 KNN models:

 1) Based on spending on publicity, merchandise, and gear